-A. If prepayment is requested from the vendor, contact A/P to discuss.
+A. If prepayment is requested from the vendor, contact university accounts payable (A/P) to discuss.
 Prepayments are allowable in limited circumstances and are not payable with state funds.
-If approved, utilize the Prepaid Checkbox instead of entering a received date.
+If approved, utilize the voucher’s Prepaid Checkbox instead of entering a received date.

 B. Payment arrangements can be coordinated to ensure that payment is delivered on the last day of service either through check or electronic payment.

 Service Agreements billed for utilities, subscriptions, maintenance agreements, insurance, rentals, and other services customarily billed prior to the begin date of service, can be paid when billed.
 For example, if a software subscription is billed prior to the first date of service, it is appropriate to check the prepaid/refund box on the voucher and not add a service received date.

 A. Service agreements can be billed before, during, and even after services have been rendered; vendors have various billing practices.